-will provide the mechanism across the five focus areas (as identified above) towards effective leadership, mobilization of resources, advocacy and actions to ensure the long-term sustainability and quality of the GGRF.
+These five focus areas are mirrored in the three areas of influence (Governance, Technology and People) of the UN-GGIM Integrated Geospatial Information Framework (IGIF; Figure 2).
+The IGIF therefore provides a mechanism to implement change across the five focus areas towards effective leadership, mobilization of resources, advocacy and actions to ensure the long-term sustainability and quality of the GGRF.

-Figure 2: United Nations Integrated Geospatial Information Framework.
+Figure 2: UN-GGIM Integrated Geospatial Information Framework.